andrewyang17/Asterisk-AI-Voice-Agent/docs/contributing/quickstart.md

   - “I want to add a calendar appointment tool.”
   - “I want to improve queue transfers.”
 - AVA (defined in `AVA.mdc`) will:
-  - Map your request to the roadmap and Linear specs (`docs/linear-issues-community-features.md`).
+  - Map your request to the roadmap and Linear specs (or [Discord discussions](https://discord.gg/CAVACtaY)).
   - Tell you which files to touch, which configs to update, and which docs to read.
   - Propose a short plan and a checklist (tests, docs, PR requirements).